google/proto-quic/src/tools/binary_size/README.md

 1. A list of .so section sizes, as reported by `readelf -S`,
 1. Metadata (GN args, filenames, timestamps, git revision, build id),
-1. A list of symbols, including name, address, size, and associated `.o` / `.cc` files.
+1. A list of symbols, including name, address, size, padding (caused by alignment), and associated `.o` / `.cc` files.

 #### How are Symbols Collected?